-Since the Mileslife app is based in Asia, it’s currently partnered with 16 popular frequent flyer programs.
-The biggest ones are: All Nippon Airways, British Airways, Emirates, EVA Air, Qatar Airways, and Singapore Airlines.
+Since the Mileslife app is based in Asia, it’s currently partnered with 17 popular frequent flyer programs, including top-tier airlines like All Nippon Airways, Emirates, EVA Air, Qatar Airways, and Singapore Airlines.
 I’ve added the logos of each airline’s alliance for easy reference.

 If you’re not a member of any of these FFPs yet, choose the one that you fly most often and/or is part of your preferred airline alliance.
 Star Alliance passengers have an advantage here!

 The mileage game is quite tough to play in Asia, but Mileslife is now making it easier for leisure travelers.
 While I used to buy overseas attraction tickets and travel passes from platforms like Klook or directly upon arrival, I’m now more likely to get them through the Mileslife app.

 While I’ve yet to encounter any bugs or issues with Mileslife and can’t comment on the quality of customer service, I did get my miles without a hitch and it’s definitely a legitimate business.
 So download the Mileslife app now to get your bonus 1,000 miles on your first purchase!

 Have you tried Mileslife?
 Share your experience and any other airline miles-boosting tips in the comments!